 So, where do you even find your clients?
 A good tip here is to search for local businesses.
 At least if you offer business to business (B2B) services.
+There are many companies that give advice on B2B, such as that available at Lift & Shift’s website, to help you maximize your sales or public interest.
 It can be done quickly on Google or any other large search engine.
 Approach the relevant contact person at the said business politely and professionally.
 Let them know that you are willing to offer them a service that can improve their bottom line.

 Expect to approach lots of businesses before you find your first client.
 Try and improve your process along the way, and learn from your previous experiences.